mbalabanov/CF-CR12-MarinBalabanov/README.md

 ### Delivered by MarinBalabanov

 ## Description
 This is a WordPress theme for a travel agency as an exercise for CodeFactory.
-The underlying structure is based on the model theme available on underscore.me.
+The underlying structure is based on the model theme available on https://underscore.me

 The design is based on the requirements defined by CodeFactory in Code Review 12.
 The initial design was created using Bootstrap and can be found here as flat HTML https://github.com/mbalabanov/CF-CR12-MarinBalabanov/tree/main/boostrap-model